When it comes to giving birth, one question that really elicits a strong reaction from mothers is whether to have a natural birth or get an epidural.

 Some of the most common risks of an epidural include:

-- Forceps: Epidurals have been linked to an increased need for instrument-assisted delivery (source).
-Forceps and vacuum suction are the most common instruments used.
+- Forceps: Epidurals have been linked to an increased need for instrument-assisted delivery.
+This occurs because it can be more difficult to feel where to push.
+Forceps and vacuum suction are the most common instruments used to help your baby be born.
 With these types of deliveries, there can be more trauma to the birth canal, requiring stitches.